 Section 1.
 County Chair

-- The County Chair’s duties shall be those of chief executive officer, and he or she shall be subject to the direction of, and responsible to, the county Executive Committee.
+The county chair’s duties shall be those of chief executive officer, and he or she shall be subject to the direction of, and responsible to, the county executive committee.
 The chair may nominate an executive committee director and other personnel as is deemed necessary, subject to confirmation by the Knox County Executive Committee.
-The chair may appoint members and chairs of the committees described in Chapter 3.
-All said appointments shall serve at the pleasure of the chair of the Executive Committee, except the budget and audit chairperson and committee, who shall serve at the pleasure of the Executive Committee.
+The chair may form subcommittees and appoint members and chairs of those subcommittees, as described in the By-laws, Chapter 3.
+All said appointments shall serve at the pleasure of the chair of the executive committee, except the audit chairperson and subcommittee, who shall serve at the pleasure of the executive committee.

 Section 3.
 Secretary

-- The Secretary shall be in charge of all official documents, including attendance records, of the Executive Committee and the preparation of the necessary notices, minutes, and other documents.
+A. The secretary shall be in charge of all official documents, including attendance records, of the executive committee and the preparation of the necessary notices, minutes, and other documents.

-- The Secretary shall preserve such files and records and open them for examination and, at appropriate times, at the request of any duly elected member of the county Executive Committee, under such rules and regulations as are prescribed by said Executive Committee.
+B. The secretary shall preserve such files and records and open them for examination and, at appropriate times, at the request of any duly elected member of the county executive committee, under such rules and regulations as are prescribed by said executive committee.
 All minutes of the preceding term and all minutes of meetings shall be preserved in perpetuity and submitted to the newly-elected secretary at the reorganization meeting.

 Section 4.
 Treasurer

-- The Treasurer shall have custody of the funds of the party.
+A. The treasurer shall have custody of the funds of the party.

-- The Treasurer shall prepare and present to the Executive Committee the current month and year-to-date written reports of all income and expenses.
+B. The treasurer shall prepare and present to the executive committee the current month and year-to-date written reports of all income and expenses.

-- If the Executive Committee maintains a central office then the treasurer must pay all recurring bills for expenses (including rent, telephone, Internet, and other utilities as required) that the Executive Committee deems necessary to maintain functionality in a timely manner as they become due.
+C. If the executive committee maintains a central office, then the treasurer must pay all recurring bills for expenses (including rent, telephone, Internet, and other utilities as required) that the executive committee deems necessary to maintain functionality in a timely manner as they become due.

-- Expenses of $100 or more that do not fall into the category above must have approval by the County Chair and the chair of the budget and audit committee, if one is designated, prior to purchase or commitment.
-These items will not be paid by the Treasurer without proper prior approval.
+D. Expenses of $600 or more that do not fall into the category above must have approval by the county chair and the chair of the audit subcommittee, if one is designated, prior to purchase or commitment.
+These items will not be paid by the treasurer without proper prior approval.

-- Purchases of less than $100 do not need prior approval but must be approved by either the county chairperson or the audit and budget committee chair before payment by the treasurer.
+E. Purchases of less than $600 do not need prior approval but must be approved by either the county chairperson or the auditsubcommittee chair before payment by the treasurer.

-- A list of paid bills shall be shared by the Treasurer at each executive committee meeting.
+F. A list of paid bills shall be shared by the treasurer at each executive committee meeting.

-- The Treasurer’s books shall be audited with every change of Treasurer, and at the end of an Executive Committee term by the budget and audit committee at the beginning of each term.
+G. The treasurer’s books shall be audited with every change of treasurer, and at the end of an executive committee term by the audit subcommittee at the beginning of each term.

-- A Deputy Treasurer shall be appointed to work with the Treasurer at their convenience to become familiar with the requirements of the office as stated above and the statutory reporting requirements required of the party.
+H. The executive committee may appoint a deputy treasurer to work with the treasurer to become familiar with the requirements of the office as stated above and the statutory reporting requirements required of the party.
 This would include knowledge of schedule dates as required by the Ohio Secretary of State and the Knox County Board of Elections, correct forms to use, where forms are obtained, and where to go for reference material for clearance on these issues.

-- The Public Funds account will be kept separate from all other accounts.
-Reports on Public Funds activity will be filed, as required.
+I. The public funds account will be kept separate from all other accounts.
+Reports on public funds activity will be filed, as required.
 The Treasurer will meet with state auditors annually and furnish any information required by them until the audit is completed to their satisfaction.